Singpass Face Verification

 Design solution

-I proposed a audio feedback diagram to provide more guidance for visually impaired users.
+I proposed an audio feedback diagram to provide more guidance for visually impaired users.

 Design improvements

-Raised Face Verification success rates from the range of 80% to the range of 90%.
+Raised face verification success rates from 80% to 90%